capnproto/capnproto/doc/cxx.md

 $Cxx.namespace("foo::bar::baz");
 {% endhighlight %}

-Note that `capnp/c++.capnp` is installed in `$PREFIX/include` when you install the C++ runtime.
-`capnpc` automatically searches `/usr/include` and `/usr/local/include` for imports that start with a `/`, so it should "just work".
+Note that `capnp/c++.capnp` is installed in `$PREFIX/include` (`/usr/local/include` by default) when you install the C++ runtime.  `capnpc` automatically searches `/usr/include` and `/usr/local/include` for imports that start with a `/`, so it should "just work".
 If you installed somewhere else, you may need to add it to the search path with the `-I` flag to `capnpc`, which works much like the compiler flag of the same name.

 ## Types